kapitanluffy/sublime-semantic-highlighter/README.md

 ##### The color-scheme file

 The package comes with a customizable template color scheme that has 144 varying HSL representations.
 For now, I simply fetch a random number and match it.

-##### Improving the highlighting feature

-Edit the `scopes` in the settings file.

-The plugin will highlight scopes that are considered "variables" (using the `base` scope by default).
-Editing the `base` scope will probably break things but it's up to you.
+##### Creating a custom analyzer

-Since I cannot do every programming language, you can further improve *variable detection* by creating your own custom scope of your desired syntax.
+The plugin will highlight symbols based on an analyzer.
+Since I cannot do every programming language, you can further improve *variable detection* by creating your own language analyzer.

-And if you do, do a PR for it.
-The world needs you.
+For a quick intro, the *analyzer* class has a `getBlockScope` method that should return one of the following:

+- A scope name string of the block the symbol belongs to
+- `None` if the selection is a valid symbol but does not belong to any blocks (i.e. global variable)
+- `False` if the selection is not a valid symbol

 To understand how "scopes" work, check out the following links:

 - [Scope Naming](https://www.sublimetext.com/docs/3/scope_naming.html).
 - [Selectors](https://www.sublimetext.com/docs/3/selectors.html)

+##### Included analyzers

+- A generic *fallback* analyzer
+- Python
+- PHP

 ##### Support